 - Perhaps the physical health component of yoga is secondary for you and you're looking more for the spiritual health benefits.
 In this case, you may want to look into Kundalini yoga, which focuses on chanting, meditation, and philosophic aspects of yogic practice.

 There are many more styles of yoga, and depending on what your personal goals are, the health benefits may vary.
 For more information about different methods of yoga and how to select the one for you, check out the Yoga Alliance website.
 The whole idea of yoga is to create balance and harmony between the mind and the body, so shop around to see which forms make you feel the best.
-Students at Columbia may be able to take yoga classes at Dodge Fitness Center or through the Physical Education Program.

 Since there are so many different types of yoga, there is no straightforward answer to your question.
 However, by assessing what you want to get out of your individual yoga practice, you ought to find a style that fits your goals.
 Namaste!